 This ticket is valid for 7 days with unlimited buses, trams and metro rides.
 It’s valid until midnight of the last day.

-If you are here in Rome for a month, there is also the monthly pass.
+If you are here in Rome for a month, there is also the monthly pass, which is now issued in card form called éRoma.
 It costs €35 with unlimited usage on buses, trams and metro.

 For more information, please visit the ATAC website (Azienda Tramvie ed Autobus del Comune di Roma).
 ATAC is basically Rome’s public transport authority.